 The Railway public API is built with GraphQL and is the same API that powers the Railway dashboard.

 To use the API, you will need an API token.
 You can create one by visiting the tokens page in your account settings.
-There are two types of tokens you can create.

-Team, the token will be tied to your Railway account and will have access to all your resources.
+Non-team tokens will be tied to your Railway account and will have access to all your resources.
 Do not share this token with anyone else.

 In order to protect the Railway API from spam and misusage, we have established some basic rate limits.
 The current limit is 1000 requests per hour to the API.
 To help you keep track of your usage, Railway sends a few headers with the response on each request.

 |The maximum number of API requests allowed per day.